arcana-network/auth-wagmi/readme.md

 # 💡 Support

-For any support or integration-related queries, contact [Arcana support team](mailto:support@arcana.network).
+For any support or integration-related queries, [contact us](https://docs.arcana.network/support).

 # ℹ️ License